 - m.44.
 1. All electrical judging equipment includes, in addition to the equipment provided by the fencers themselves, the material provided by the organisers of a competition, which is: - 2.
 The central judging apparatus, with extension lamps (cf. m.51, m.59, Annexe B); - 3.
 The spools, with cables and connections, or cables suspended overhead (cf. m.55); - 4.
 The conductive piste which neutralises hits made on the ground (cf. m.57); - 5.
-The source of electrical current (accumulators) (cf. m.58); - 6.
+The source of electrical current should be 12 V DC via AC/DC converter or through VRLA (valve-regulated lead-acid) batteries (cf. m.58). - 6.
 For finals of official competitions of the FIE, a clock which counts down the time and which can be linked to the apparatus which controls the audible signal and the electrical registering of hits (cf. m.51, Annexe B). - 7.
 The wireless apparatus is optional at the Veteran World Championships.